-Once the reactants are combined and mixed well, stopper the Erlenmeyer with a cork and set it into a beaker for safe-keeping.
-Work-up of the reaction is done at the beginning of the next lab period to yield benzoin, which will be used in subsequent reactions.
-A sample should be kept for recrystallization and analysis by MP, IR and TLC.
+Benzaldehyde is allowed to react in the presence of sodium hydroxide and thiamine for one week, according to the procedure in Williamson, pp. 707, 708.
+Work-up of the reaction is done at the beginning of the following lab period to yield benzoin which will be used in subsequent reactions.
+A sample should be kept for recrystallization and analysis by mp, ir and tlc.
 The reflux in the following oxidation must be started as soon as possible.